Welcome to today's edition of the Rush 24-7 podcast.

 First, you simply ship back all the illegal immigrants who are willing to work cheaper than Americans, thereby eliminating them altogether from the labor market, in which case the cost of brawn will rise to the point where Americans will again be willing to do the work previously done by illegals.

-Second, you can try to penalize those companies that rely on illegal immigrants until the point is reached where, due to active and vigilant government interference in the day-to-day operation of thousands upon thousands of small businesses, each and every labor-intensive business will be so harassed by legal sanctions that it'll be forced to adopt a policy of hiring only Americans, at which time the illegal immigrants will simply pack up their bags and go back home.
+Second, you can try to penalize those companies that rely on illegal immigrants until the point is reached where, due to active and vigilant government interference in the day-to-day operation of thousands upon thousands of small businesses, each and every labor-intensive business will be so harassed by legal sanctions that they'll be forced to adopt a policy of hiring only Americans, at which time the illegal immigrants will simply pack up their bags and go back home.

-Everybody says that that's gonna happen.
+Everybody says that that's going to happen.

-Why w where does that come from?
+Where does that come from?

-Anyone ever heard of the social safety net in this country?
+Anybody ever heard of the social safety net in this country?

 Why do we assume they'll just go back home?